EmbersArc/SCpp/README.md

 ### Create a Custom Model

-See existing models in the `socp_mpc/models` folder for some examples.
+See existing models in the `socp_models` folder for some examples.

 ## Papers